Check out our Russell Crowe photo gallery.

 In 2006, Crowe teamed up with Gladiator director Ridley Scott for the charming comedy A Good Year, which unfortunately didn’t find a large audience.
 He returned to westerns in 2007’s 3:10 to Yuma with Christian Bale and reteamed with Denzel Washington for Ridley Scott’s American Gangster.

 As time progresses, we'll have more info about Russell Crowe here.
-You can also do a search of other references on our site.
 If you have any comments or suggestions about our coverage, please email us.